A New Method of Modelling Tuneable Lasers with Functional Composition: Abstract

 \section{Abstract}

-A new nonlinear model is proposed for tuneable lasers.
-Using the generalized non-linear Schr\"{o}dinger equation as a starting point, expressions for the transformations undergone by the pulse are derived for each component in the cavity.
-These transformations are then composed to give the overall effect of one trip around the cavity.
-The linear version of this model is solved analytically, and the nonlinear version numerically.
-A consequence of this model being nonlinear is that it is able to exhibit wave breaking which prior models could not.
-We highlight the rich structure of the boundary of stability for a particular plane of the parameter space.
+{ A new nonlinear model is proposed for tuneable lasers.
+Using the generalized nonlinear Schr\"{o}dinger equation as a starting point, expressions for the transformations undergone by the pulse are derived for each of the five components (gain, loss, dispersion, modulation, and nonlinearity) within the laser cavity.
+These transformations are then composed to give the overall effect of one trip around the cavity. }